spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - hasTest: Every `to` Element is a test artifact for the `from` Element (`from` hasTest `to`), during a LifecycleScopeType period
 - hasTestCase: Every `to` Element is a test case for the `from` Element (`from` hasTestCase `to`)
 - hasVariant: Every `to` Element is a variant the `from` Element (`from` hasVariant `to`)
-- invokedBy: The `from` Build was invoked by the `to` Agent during a LifecycleScopeType period.
+- invokedBy: The `from` Element was invoked by the `to` Agent during a LifecycleScopeType period (for example, a Build element that describes a build step)
 - modifiedBy: The `from` Element is modified by each `to` Element
 - other: Every `to` Element is related to the `from` Element where the relationship type is not described by any of the SPDX relationhip types (this relationship is directionless)
 - packagedBy: Every `to` Element is a packaged form of the `from` Element (`from` packagedBy `to`)